encode/httpx/docs/parallel.md

 ## Exceptions and Cancellations

-The style of using `parallel` blocks ensures that you'll always have well defined exception and cancellation behaviours.
-Request exceptions are only ever raised when calling either `get_response` or `next_response`, and any pending requests are cancelled on exiting the block.
+The style of using `parallel` blocks ensures that you'll always have a well-defined exception and cancellation behaviors.
+Request exceptions are only ever raised when calling either `get_response` or `next_response` and any pending requests are canceled on exiting the block.

 ## Parallel requests with a Client

-You can also call `parallel()` from a client instance, which allows you to control the authentication or dispatch behaviour for all requests within the block.
+You can also call `parallel()` from a client instance, which allows you to control the authentication or dispatch behavior for all requests within the block.

 ```python